2kwattz/FlyWatch-Flight-Tracker-and-Notification-Web-App/README.md

 You will not get the perfect shot.
 Airforce works in secrecy, Most of the best things such as when  tally 4 SEPECAT Jaguar fighterjets visited Vadodara happened quite unexpectedly
 Some of these rare jets are visible on one platform but not on other and vice versa.
 As a result, It is extremely difficult to predict its ETA as well.

-Some of these jets arrive once in 8 months to max to max 6 years, And not every planespotter has time to hook up to Foxtrot Romeo Two Four,Radarbox, ADBS Exchange 24x7.
+Some of these jets arrive once in 8 months to max to max 6 years, And not every planespotter has time to hook up to FR24,Radarbox, ADBS Exchange 24x7.
 Also 6 years is a very long time for a fellow planespotter to witness his aircraft girlfriend with its full mighty engines roaring, 7000 RPM taking off after such a long time.

 This is a flight tracker & notification sender from a planespotter to planespotters for planespotting!
 We Got This.